postmanlabs/labs-docs/src/pages/docs/integrations/available-integrations/microsoft-power-automate.md

 ## Add a team activity feed to Microsoft Power Automate

-In the activity feed, you can track changes made to your collections and within your team.
-Integrating with Microsoft Power Automate enables you to connect email services like Outlook, Gmail, or a custom SMTP service.
+In the Postman activity feed, you can track changes made to your collections and within your team.
+Integrating with Microsoft Power Automate enables you to send these updates to email services like Outlook, Gmail, or a custom SMTP service.
 You also have the option to set up Twilio to text you when updates are made to your feed.

 To add a team activity feed to Microsoft Power Automate: